Vapor Steam Cleaning FAQ

 I have allergies to dust mites and molds.
 Why is vapor steam cleaning helpful?

 Dust mites live in our mattresses, blankets, pillows, upholstered furniture, carpets, and clothing.
 The usual method of removing dust mites is to wash all bedding once weekly in hot water over 140 degrees.
 Other areas are even more difficult to control, and costly sprays and powders need frequent applications.

 The heat of the vapor steam cleaner kills the dust mites on contact.
 Just run the cleaner over your bedding, carpets, and chairs, and dust mites are killed instantly, with no wet residue.
 However, after you have used the vapor steam cleaner, you should use a good HEPA vacuum to vacuum up any dirt and dead mite particles left behind.
 Mold spores, such as those found around your windows or in your basement, are also killed on contact.
 There is no toxic residue after vapor steaming, which is healthy for everyone, even those members of the family who do not have allergies.

 What about Chemical Sensitivities?
 Does Vapor Steam Cleaning Help?

 It is the only cleaning system that is truly effective without using chemicals.
 Vapor steam naturally sanitizes while cleaning and removing odors.
 No MCS sufferer should be without one of these machines.

 What are the features that I can look for to distinguish between Vapor steam Cleaning Models?

 These are the features of vapor steam cleaners that are important or cause machines to rise in price.

 - Actual temperature of the steam.
 Residential units generally use steam between 240 and 260 degrees.
 Avoid anything less.
-A commercial machine by contrast can have an internal temperature between 360 degrees to 410 degrees.

 - Boiler and other parts made out of stainless steel to prevent rusting.